PhdLoLi/naxos/README.md

 ----

 Naxos is an implementation combining Paxos and NDN.
 It also inculdes some simple testing of functionality and performance.
-This is a goodbye to my PhD life.
+Say goodbye to my PhD life.

 For license information see LICENSE.